mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/services.md

 ## Services in the DDD hierarchy

-In many projects you might see services being used very broadly and liberally.
-This is similar to how in many Node/JS/TS projects you will find tons of helpers, utilities or other functionally-oriented code.
+In many projects, you might see services being used very broadly and liberally.
+This is similar to how in many Node/JS/TS projects you will find tons of helpers, utilities, or other functionally-oriented code.
 Unwittingly, this way of structuring code will introduce a flattening of hierarchies: Everything is on the same plane, meaning it's hard to understand how pieces fit together and what operates in _which_ way on _what_.

 Using a more object-oriented approach we can start enforcing a hierarchy like the below: